toddrob99/MLB-StatsAPI/README.md

 * `statsapi.roster()` - generate a list of players on a team's roster

+* `statsapi.standings()` - generate a formatted list of standings for a given league/date

 ## Example Use

 ### Print the number of games won by the Oakland Athletics in 2018